 France-based business school professor Philip Barker now has more than 100,000 Amazon book titles to his name.
 Each one has been generated by software and they cover subjects as diverse as Romanian crossword guides and fromage frais fat content.

 It’s a similar story with machine-generated press articles.
-Programmer/journalist Ken Schwencke has developed an algorithm which automatically creates a short story whenever an earthquake happens.
+Programer/journalist Ken Schwencke has developed an algorithm which automatically creates a short story whenever an earthquake happens.

 In March Schwencke’s “robot” wrote the breaking news on a Los Angeles earthquake, enabling the LA Times to ‘scoop’ its rivals.

 Again, it hardly screams “read me!” and the Pulitzer journalism award can wait.